 It’s very important to have good health insurance in China as it could be really costly for an expat to pay for the hospital expenses.
 So, you should check with your company whether they provide international insurance or local Chinese health insurance.
 International health insurance covers your expenses in the international departments of Chinese hospitals or International Hospitals, where all doctors and nurses can speak English.
 However, local Chinese health insurance only covers your expenses in local departments where doctors and nurses can hardly speak English.
 Thus, make sure the exact insurance is stated on the contract.

-9. Vacation or annual leave
+9. Vacation or Annual Leave

 Depending on your work experience in China and the company you are working for, the annual leave days will vary.
 So, after your discussion with the employer, the vacation time should be specified in the contract.

-10. Working hours
+10. Working Hours

-The contract should clearly state your working hours per week (for example, from 9 am to 5 pm, Monday to Friday).
+The employment contract should clearly state your working hours per week (for example, from 9 am to 5 pm, Monday to Friday).
 Also, make sure to discuss the paid overtime working.
 Most companies in China will pay you some reimbursements if you stay at work overtime.